What’s car insurance for state employees?

 — Preferred Occupation Discounts

 You do not have to be state employee just to receive a preferred occupation discount.
-These discounts are available when you work in a role where the risk of filing a claim would be lower.
+These types of discounts are available when you work in a role where the risk of filing a claim would be lower.

 Engineers, educators, insurance agents, firefighters, pilots, police, security personnel, nurses, and doctors are all considered preferred risks.
 If you are a state employee with any of these titles, you may get double the perks.

 Low rates do not always equate to the best car insurance policy.
 When you are buying a new policy, you should always focus on choosing the best plan from a reputable carrier that will pay out a claim if needed.
+Plus, there are various ways to offset the cost, such as a discount program or exclusive discounts through your place of work.

 Here are some valuable tips on factors to consider before you opt for the lowest premiums that you find: